BFI London Film Festival: 1987–1996

 Sheila Whitaker, who had been the manager of the National Film Theatre, replaced Malcolm in 1987.
 The 1987 festival was the first to open at the Empire, Leicester Square on 11 November 1987.
 It was due to open with A Prayer for the Dying, a film about an IRA member but was pulled 2 days before the opening following the IRA's Remembrance Day bombing in Enniskillen on 8 November.
 The film was replaced with Dark Eyes.
-Most films were screened at either the Odeon West End or at BFI Southbank.
+The closing gala was held on 29 November featuring Stephen Frears' Sammy and Rosie Get Laid.

 During her period as director, Whitaker continued to expand the festival.
 By the end of her tenure as director in 1996, the festival had grown to include screenings of over 200 films from around the world, more venues had been added, and more tickets were sold to non-BFI members.
 She also began the festival's practice of including newly restored films from the National Film Archive and overseas institutions.

+The 1989 festival expanded the number of venues, with the festival showing films in South London for the first time with the addition of the Ritzy Cinema in Brixton and the Brixton Village Cultural Centre.
+The Screen on the Green in Islington and the Rio Cinema, Dalston were also added as venues.
+It featured Max Ophüls La signora di tutti (1934) in tribute to former festival director Richard Roud who had died in February 1989.
+The junior section of the festival was separated out into a Junior London Film Festival which ran from 21 to 29 October over the half term holiday featuring ten feature films, starting with The Wolves of Willoughby Chase.

-The 1990 festival was held between 8-25 November and featured 180 films compared to 145 in the previous year.
-It opened with Peter Bogdanovich's Texasville and closed with Bernardo Bertolucci's The Sheltering Sky.
-It also featured the world premiere of Mike Leigh's Life Is Sweet.
+The 1990 festival featured 180 films compared to 145 in the previous year.
+It included a section Focus on Hong Kong which featured the world premiere of Jackie Chan's Armour of God II: Operation Condor.
+The festival also featured the world premieres of Mike Leigh's Life Is Sweet and Anthony Minghella's Truly, Madly, Deeply (under the title Cello).

-The 1991 festival was held between 6–21 November and was dedicated to David Lean, who had died earlier in the year.
+The 1991 festival was dedicated to David Lean, who had died earlier in the year.
 The festival opened with the world premiere of Mike Newell's Enchanted April and closed with the European premiere of Mark Peploe's debut film Afraid of the Dark.

+In 1993, the Children's London Film Festival was re-incorporated into the main festival.
+The opening night film was the European premiere of James Ivory's The Remains of the Day.